 Start: Porterwood -- Difficulty: Intermediate -- Follow directions for Lower Shingle Tree ride to clearing on Forest Road 933.
 Upper Shingle Tree is to the left of the clearing.
 Trail climbs on old narrow guage railroad bed.
 Continue straight on trail at dirt road crossing.
 Bear left at fork on Pheasant Mountain Trail and descend to Forest Road 933.
 Turn left on 933.
 Bear right past gate and descend to 219.
 Caution.
 Cross 219 to Moore Station Road/AHT and return N to start.

 The Shingle Tree and Pheasant Mountain Trails are also beautiful hikes, especially in early June when the rhododendron and lady slippers are in bloom.

 About the map: Produced by HTF in collaboration with Randolph and Tucker County Convention & Visitors Bureaus, the Canaan Valley Institute, and the West Virginia Division of Highways, the map is distributed at county visitor centers and area bike shops.
 Maps are also available in information boxes – replicas of former Western Maryland phone boxes – located at all AHT trailheads.

-Note: The trail section between Parsons and Bretz (marked in yellow) has now been completed.
+Note: The trail sections between Parsons and Bretz, and from the Elkins Depot to Highland Park (marked in yellow) have now been completed.

 Read: The latest update on the connection from Highland Park to the Elkins Depot